Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Conclusions

-The authors gratefully acknowledge the support received from IIT Gandhinagar and the Ministry of Human Resources in the form of the fellowships for first author. \textbf{Funding:} From IIT Gandhinagar and the Ministry of Human Resources in the form of the fellowships for first author.\\ \textbf{Conflicts of Interest:} None declared\\ \textbf{Ethical Approval:} Not required
+\begin{acknowledgment} The authors gratefully acknowledge the support received from IIT Gandhinagar and the Ministry of Human Resources in the form of the fellowships for the first author.
+The authors thank Taymaz Homayouni and Yousef Sardahi, who are Ph.D. students at University of California, Merced, for reviewing and editing this paper. \end{acknowledgment}